 - In the state-of-the-art mobile systems such as IEEE 802.11, GPRS, UMTS, etc. there exists layer 2 handover/setup latency, which is due to the physical and/or link layer limitations.
-The SIGMA signaling messages will experience an extra delay, which may break the parallelism that we hope to achieve with IP diversity. - After MH move into a new IP domain, it requires some time for MH to obtain a new IP address through DHCP, DHCPv6, or IPv6 Stateless Address Auto-configuration (SAA) [7].
+For example, in IEEE 802.11 WLAN, when a mobile host changes its point of attachment to the network, it need to perform a layer 2 (data link layer) handover (for hosts with a single interface card) or a layer 2 connection setup (for hosts with multiple interface card), which could take up to 600-700ms [9].
+The SIGMA signaling messages cannot flow until the completion of the layer 2 handover, and this delay may break the parallelism that we hope to achieve with IP diversity. - After MH move into a new IP domain, it requires some time for MH to obtain a new IP address through DHCP, DHCPv6, or IPv6 Stateless Address Auto-configuration (SAA) [10].
 Until this process is finished, MH can not perform any SIGMA signaling. - If MH's moving speed is too high, there is no time for MH to prepare for the new path, the parallelism that can be achieved by IP diversity will be broken.

 Therefore, the handover performance of SIGMA may affected by these factors mentioned above, even though SIGMA does not require any change on the layer 2 or layer 3 implementation.
 As a comparison, these factors also have impacts on MIPv6 enhancements including FMIPv6, HMIPv6, and FHMIPv6.
 The objective of this paper is to look into the impact of these factors on the handover latency of SIGMA and the MIPv6 enhancements.
-As in paper [6], we illustrate SIGMA using SCTP since multihoming is a built-in feature of SCTP.
+As in paper [8], we illustrate SIGMA using SCTP since multihoming is a built-in feature of SCTP.